-The first metric is the relative change in cover of native vegetation community types (other than arrowweed) on sandbars and channel margins, calculated by using the total percentage increase in native states (change in native cover = $cover{final}/cover{initial}$).
+Relative change in cover of native vegetation community types (other than arrowweed) on sandbars and channel margins using the total percent increase in native states (change in native cover = coverfinal/coverinitial).

 The results for the Native Cover metric based on historical flows are shown in Figure G-1.
-The two highest scoring long-term strategies, E6 and E3, are significantly different from the others (differences between means of the 63 traces based on a three-factor ANOVA followed by Tukey's Studentized Range [HSD] Test) but not from each other.
-Results under projected climate change are similar to those for historical flows (all alternatives score slightly higher) and are shown in Figure G-2.
-Thus the relative performance of each alternative under climate change would be similar to that modeled under historical conditions.
+The two highest-scoring long-term strategies, E6 and E3, are significantly different from the others (differences between means of the 63 traces based on a three-factor ANOVA followed by Tukey's Studentized Range [HSD] Test) but not from each other.
+Results under projected climate change are similar to those for historical flows (all alternatives score slightly higher) and are shown in Figure G-2; thus the relative performance of each alternative under climate change would be similar to that modeled under historical conditions.

-To illustrate the relative change in native cover, the modeled acreage changes for several alternatives/long-term strategies are shown in Table G-6.
+To illustrate the relative change in native cover, the modeled acreage changes for several alternative/long-term strategies are shown in Table G-6.

-Native states tend to increase with growing and nongrowing seasons without extended high or low flows.
+Native states tend to increase with growing and non-growing seasons without extended high or low flows.
 Bare Sand, Tamarisk Temporarily Flooded Shrubland, and Pluchea sericea Seasonally Flooded Shrubland tend to increase with extended high and extended low flows.
 The effect of differences between hydrologic traces is greater than the effect of differences between alternatives.